 - identify ways to lessen maintenance cost

 Upon completion of the course and successfully passing the exam, the attendee will be awarded a certification and a personal certification number from The Ohio State University.
 The certification will be good for 3 years, expiring on December 31st of the third year.
 To maintain certification, a certified individual is required to attend a sponsored refresher course offered by Summit Soil and Water Conservation District and Ohio State University.
 This refresher course will provide updates on changes to Ohio standards and new developments in maintenance techniques.
-The cost of this certifying course is $200.00.
 There are no annual fees or membership dues.
 The course registration forms and list of certified companies are available below.